Meet Our Staff

 Prior to his work at MATEC, Dr. Rivero was an HIV Prevention Network Senior Associate with the American Red Cross, where he worked with Red Cross HIV/AIDS program development, implementation, and evaluation.
 Dr. Rivero received his MD from the University of Los Andes School of Medicine in Merida, Venezuela and his Masters in Public Health from the University of Illinois at Chicago.

-Amanda Wilkins, BS, Regional Assistant Director
+Amanda Wilkins, MPA, Regional Assistant Director

 Amanda Wilkins is the Regional Assistant Director at MATEC, serving as a liaison to regional subcontractors, overseeing activities in the seven Local Performing Sites (LPS), and providing support to the Executive Director on grant development and Center planning.